-There will be three copies of this textbook placed on 3-hour reserve in the YukonU library.
-Youare welcome to borrow the book, as needed, from the library, or purchase the textbook from the bookstore.
+There will be three copies of this textbook placed on a 3-hour reserve in the YukonU library.
+Youare welcome to borrow the book, as needed, from the library, or purchase the textbook from the bookstore or rent the ebook online.